An excellent choice if you want your wireless earbuds to be a calling headset first, and music listening earbuds second.

 - Answer call – single press on either side

 - End call/decline call – press and hold on either side

 - Voice control – press and hold for 2 seconds on either side

 These are incredibly unoffensive, lacking bass, great clarity in the midrange, and rolled-off treble.
 That makes them suitable only for specific genres of music.

-These don’t make you shake your head.
-The bass is lacking here.
-It’s barely audible, with a decent kick and no rumble.
+These aren’t exactly the best bass earbuds.
+The lows are lacking.
+They’re barely audible, with a decent kick and no rumble.
 Consequently, the midrange doesn’t sound as full as it should.

 However, the mids are the highlight of these earbuds.
 They’re very clean and natural sounding.
 Vocals are almost lifelike, but the lack of bass presence makes them sound slightly off.
 Regardless, these should be very good for voice calls and podcasts.